thoughtbot/superglue/docs/tutorial.md

 === "`show.jsx`"
     Superglue embraces Unobtrusive Javascript.
-Add a `data-sg-remote` to any link, and superglue will take care of making the fetch call.
+Add a `data-sg-remote` to any link, and Superglue will take care of making the fetch call.

     !!!
 Tip
-        Clicking on a link won't show a progress indiciator.
+        Clicking on a link won't show a progress indicator.
 In practice, the first thing you want to do with a new Superglue project is add a [progress bar].